 When Banter came within fifteen feet of the limo, the door opened.
-The hooker looked like she was kicked out.
+It looked like they had kicked out the hooker with some force.
 She landed on the cement face first.
-Her skirt was hiked up, revealing a bare ass with a new bite mark.
+Her bare ass was showing because of her skirt being hiked up.
+A perfect red bite mark adorned one ass cheek.
 One shoe was off.
 Her splayed legs prevented the door from closing.
 Voices and loud raucous laughter radiated from within the limo, letting Banter know the men weren’t paying attention to what was happening outside the windows.

 The driver’s door opened, but Banter, still moving, anticipated this and she fired one shot into the driver.
 He slumped over the steering wheel while she continued toward the front of the limo.
 The man riding shotgun looked like he couldn’t get out fast enough.
 He already had his door open enough and his gun hanging out in hopes he could get her to hesitate.
-Banter knew she was protected by the windshield and the fact he didn’t have enough of himself out of the door to get the right aim.
+Banter knew the windshield protected her and the fact he didn’t have enough of himself out of the door to get the right aim.
 She kept moving, firing a shot at his hand, taking off a finger.
-The loss of his finger caused him to lose his grip on the gun.
+Losing hiis finger caused him to lose his grip on the gun.
 He stumbled when he tried to recover his stance.
 The gun, now slick with blood, was foiling his attempt to renew his grip.
 It wasn’t helping that he was also trying to keep track of her position.
 With a second shot, she caught the man in the head, between the eyes.
 It was a clean shot, and he dropped like a rock, out of sight.
 There was the sickening thud of his head hitting the pavement.

 The hooker had yet to recover from her landing on the sidewalk, seeming to be afraid to move for fear she was next.
 Her child was crying beside her, tugging on her mother’s arm.